-For many adults, especially after 60, walking is not something that requires planning or motivation.
-It tends to happen naturally as part of daily life — moving through the house, going outside, or running simple errands.
+For many adults, especially after 60, walking does not require planning or motivation.
+It tends to happen naturally as part of daily life — moving through the house, stepping outside, or running simple errands.

 Rather than being about fitness or performance, walking often works best when it remains steady, comfortable, and repeatable.